gsa-oes/office-of-evaluation-sciences/_connect/fellowships.md

 The work and role of OES is unique and includes directly designing, implementing, and analyzing evidence-based interventions through impact evaluations in a large-scale federal policy environment.
 OES Evaluators apply promising interventions at a national scale, reach millions of people, and work closely with key decision makers in government.
 Evaluators design and direct high-impact evaluations, author academic publications, work on portfolios shaped by agency priorities, and benefit from a dynamic team and flexible federal work environment. <a href="https://oes.gsa.gov/blog/alumni/">Learn about former OES Evaluators’ experiences on our blog</a>.

 ### Eligibilty
-Employees of state, local, or Tribal governments, academic institutions, or non-profit organizations are eligible to join the team via the Intergovernmental Personnel Act (IPA) Mobility Program.
-Through the IPA, Fellows join OES on loan from their home institutions on either a reimbursable or non-reimbursable basis.
-OES Fellows have come from a variety of universities (e.g., Harvard University, Reed College, Miami University, and University of California, San Diego), non-profits (e.g., ideas42, Association for Psychological Science, and MDRC), and federal departments (e.g., the U.S. Department of Labor, the U.S. Forest Service, and the National Science Foundation).
+Employees of state, local, or Tribal governments, academic institutions, or non-profit organizations are eligible to join the team via the <a href="https://oes.gsa.gov/assets/files/ipa-toolkit-oes.pdf">Intergovernmental Personnel Act (IPA) Mobility Program</a>.
+Through the IPA, fellows join OES on loan from their home institutions on either a reimbursable or non-reimbursable basis.
+OES fellows have come from a variety of universities, non-profits, and federal agencies.
 Current team member bios are available on our staff page.
-Full-time Fellowships begin in Fall 2025.
+Full-time fellowships begin in Fall 2025.

-Current federal employees can join the team on a temporary, reimbursable detail assignment via an Inter-Agency Agreement (IAA), with negotiable start dates and lengths of assignments (minimum of six months).
+Current federal employees can join the team on a temporary, reimbursable detail assignment via an Interagency Agreement (IAA), with negotiable start dates and lengths of assignments (minimum of six months).
 We’ve had federal employees join the team as detailees from agencies including Treasury, HUD, USDA, DOL, and ED, and have hosted Presidential Management Fellows for rotations as well.

 ### Office Hours
 Our team will also be holding hour-long office hours sessions to answer any questions you may have about our team, work, or the application process.
 These sessions will be held via Zoom, and registration is required.
 If you have any trouble registering, please reach out to <a href="mailto:oes@gsa.gov">oes@gsa.gov</a>.